syby119/CG-projects/readme.md

     + graphics pipleine etc;
 + how GPU works to display a frame on the screen;

-Basically, I follow the learning OpenGL tutorial and refactor the old version assignments in an object oriented way.
+Basically, I follow the [Learning OpenGL](https://learnopengl-cn.github.io/) tutorial and refactor the old version assignments in an object oriented way.
 The students should have some knowledge of modern C++.
 Don't be panic if you haven't learn C++ yet.
 You'll write no more than 20 lines of code for most of the assignments.

+You can find more materials in [Bilibili](https://space.bilibili.com/52683403/channel/seriesdetail?sid=2403889)

 #### How to run